 One negative side effect of this high security environment is that applications such as H&L Instruments’ FiberPanel network management software are no longer monitoring critical fiber optic networks.
 By not running FiberPanel 24/7, the utility is vulnerable to network failures because the unique monitoring features built into every H&L fiber optic system are not utilized.
 Features such as network operating mode, visualization of failure points and fiber routing, and detection of optical power level fluctuations caused by deteriorating fiber, splices, or loose connectors cannot be seen or acted on.
 Nor do operators have access to alarms and event logs that timestamp the events in the network that may be leading to a network failure.

 In cooperation with H&L Instruments, LLC, two versions of HL-HMI are planned.
-One similar to the prototype shown here and the other, a metal case version resembling short Model 570 shown in this mock-up.
+One similar to the prototype shown above and the other, a metal case version resembling a shortened Model 570 shown in this mock-up.
 Either an isolated 9-36 VDC or 18-75 VDC power supply can be specified.
 AC operation is available by using a 12 VDC wall mount power supply.
-The metal case version will have mounting ears and both can be mounted on a DIN rail.
-Both offer dry-contact alarm output to drive local or RTU based status inputs.
-Power and RS-232 lines are surge protected for the substation environment.
+The metal case version will have mounting ears and both units can be mounted on a DIN rail.
+Power, control, and RS-232 lines are surge protected for the substation environment.

 Lynovation, LLC developed HL-HMI in cooperation with H&L Instruments, LLC.
 A limited number of plastic cased units are available to be loaned out for field evaluations.
 They are built with the 9-36 VDC power supplies (18-75 VDC is available in production units) and come with a 12 VDC wall-wart power supply.
 Equipment is loaned free of charge, but must be secured with a credit card.
 The unit must be returned to Lynovation before the end of the two-week trial period or your card will be charged $750 for the unit.
 This provides an very convenient way for you to evaluate the device in your environment at no risk.
 Production units can be purchased from H&L Instruments, LLC.

 For more information on HL-HMI or to schedule a unit to test, email us at firstname.lastname@example.org